julius-d/ueberboese-api/docs/quick-start.md

 1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)
 2. Create a new app
+   - App name: as you like.
+E.g.: ueberboese-api
+   - App description: as you like.
+E.g.: Replacement for bose api, that will be shut down soon.
+   - Website: blank, not needed
+   - **Redirect URIs**: `ueberboese-login://spotify`
+   - Bundle IDs: blank, not needed
+   - Android packages: blank, not needed
+   - **APIs used**:
+     - Web API
+     - Web Playback SDK

 3. Note down your **Client ID** and **Client Secret**

 ### Configure Environment Variables